-The Scientific Capacity Development (SCD) studied activities in Africa, as part of CDKN’s Future Climate for Africa (FCFA) programme.
-The purpose of this study was to answer a central question for FCFA in its inception phase: What SCD options work best in specific African contexts?
+The purpose of this study, which ran from December 2014 to July 2015, was to answer a central question for FCFA in its inception phase: What SCD options work best in specific African contexts?

 Most SCD activities in Africa are poorly documented in literature or online, and this was where the knowledge and experiences of our partner institutions became crucial to identifying and assessing SCD activities taking place across the continent.
 Each organisation contributed their knowledge of SCD taking place and make use of their networks in this field to capture undocumented activities.